- Article (1) Definitions

 Minister: Minister of Interior

-Applicant: The convicted person applying for restitution
+Applicant: The convicted person applying for rehabilitation

 Article (2) Scope of Application

-Article (3) Types of restitution
+Article (3) Types of Rehabilitation

-Restitution shall be classified in accordance with the provisions of this law as follows:
+Rehabilitation shall be classified in accordance with the provisions of this law as follows:

-1. Legal Restitution; and
+1. Legal rehabilitation; and

-2. Judicial Restitution.
+2. Judicial rehabilitation.

-Article (4) Legal Restitution
+Article (4) Legal Rehabilitation

-Subject to the provisions of Article (5) of this Law, the Public Prosecution shall issue a legal Restitution decision if a judgment of conviction has been rendered against the convict on the grounds of a non-peace disturbing misdemeanor, and either the sentence has been executed or a pardon has been issued in respect thereof.
+Subject to the provisions of Article (5) of this Law, the Public Prosecution shall issue a legal rehabilitation decision if a judgment of conviction has been rendered against the convict on the grounds of a non-peace disturbing misdemeanor, and either the sentence has been executed or a pardon has been issued in respect thereof.
 Should the judgment consider the convict a recidivist, or if the penalty lapses on limitation grounds, then the convict shall be legally rehabilitated after the lapse of a period of six months following the date of execution of the penalty or pardon, or upon lapse of the penalty on limitation grounds.

-Article (5) Judicial Restitution
+Article (5) Judicial Rehabilitation

-1. Subject to the provisions of Article (4) of this law, judicial Restitution shall be awarded based on a judgment by the competent court in respect of the crimes listed below, provided that one of the following periods has lapsed following the date of completion of the execution of the penalty or the issuance of a pardon:
+1. Subject to the provisions of Article (4) of this law, judicial rehabilitation shall be awarded based on a judgment by the competent court in respect of the crimes listed below, provided that one of the following periods has lapsed following the date of completion of the execution of the penalty or the issuance of a pardon:

 a.
 Six-months in the case of non-peace disturbing felonies;